 Monitor Common Escape Areas: The Yard, Front Door, and Car

 The same goes for cars.
-Be mindful that if your Golden Retriever sees a cat or another dog, that it can quickly jump out the door before you even know what happened (I speak from experience).
+Be mindful that if your Golden Retriever sees a cat or another dog, it can quickly jump out the door before you even know what happened (I speak from experience).

 Teach Reliable Recall

-If you plan to allow your dog to walk off-leash, then it must be taught to come to you (recall) consistently and reliably.
+If you plan to allow your dog to walk off-leash, it must be taught to come to you (recall) consistently and reliably.
 Teaching recall also ensures that your dog will return to you if it runs out the front door or out of the car.

 What Are the Chances of Finding My Golden Retriever?

 The dog was found on both occasions when my friend lost their Golden Retriever.
 And it appears the statistics confirm the high rate of recovery for most dogs.

 The chances of your finding your Golden Retriever are excellent.
 According to a survey by the ASPCA, 93% of lost dogs were recovered.
 In addition, 49% of recovered dogs were found by searching the neighborhood, while 15% were located from a dog tag or microchip.